 And students, University staff, parents and whānau all have a part to play to ensure our halls are a safe and enjoyable place to live

 With a strong team of staff, a whānau hall culture, and a range of academic support, counselling, health, and recreation services, you can expect a high standard of care while living in our accommodation.

-We are committed to continual improvement and work to incorporate evolving best practices in the student accommodation sector that aligns with New Zealand’s national Code of Practice pastoral care standards for both domestic and international students.
+We are committed to continual improvement and work to incorporate evolving best practices in the student accommodation sector that align with the Ministry of Education’s Pastoral Care Code for domestic and international students.